 The fundraising manager may also be expected to create a strategic plan and budget for the organization’s fundraising plans.
 In larger organizations, this role may also oversee a fundraising staff and volunteers.
 Otherwise, the responsibility to manage all volunteers and events falls on the fundraising manager’s shoulders.

-Larger nonprofits may also have a marketing manager to hold the responsibility for all marketing materials that go out to the public.
+Larger nonprofits may also have a marketing director to hold the responsibility for all marketing materials that go out to the public.
 This person will monitor and analyze the success of each marketing campaign and either create or assist in developing future materials.

 A volunteer coordinator is another role that is likely only part of a larger staff, but the importance of this role should not be overlooked.
 Nonprofits rely greatly on volunteers to raise funds for the organization, help run events, and even work directly with the organization’s beneficiaries.